CERTCC/Vultron/docs/process_models/em/index.md

 possible *even* if it is not possible to extend the embargo to their preferred timing.

+!!! note ""

--   In the interest of receiving the report in the first place, potential Participants with a longer default policy than an existing case SHOULD accept the embargo terms offered.
+    In the interest of receiving the report in the first place, potential Participants with a longer default policy than an existing case SHOULD accept the embargo terms offered.

+!!! note ""

--   After accepting an existing embargo, newly invited Participants with a longer default policy than an existing case MAY propose a revision to the existing embargo, if desired, to accommodate their preferences.
+    After accepting an existing embargo, newly invited Participants with a longer default policy than an existing case MAY propose a revision to the existing embargo, if desired, to accommodate their preferences.

+!!! note ""

--   Existing Participants MAY *accept* or *reject* such a proposed revision as they see fit.
+    Existing Participants MAY *accept* or *reject* such a proposed revision as they see fit.

+!!! note ""

--   Participants in a case with an existing embargo SHOULD notify Vendors with a longer default embargo policy.
+    Participants in a case with an existing embargo SHOULD notify Vendors with a longer default embargo policy.

+!!! note ""

--   Participants in a case with an existing embargo MAY choose to extend the embargo to accommodate a newly added Participant.
+    Participants in a case with an existing embargo MAY choose to extend the embargo to accommodate a newly added Participant.

 ##### Untrustworthy Participants.